josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌅_rise_of_institutional_integrity.md

 It’s the work of turning satire back into procedure and shock back into law.

-This node traces the post-collapse repair curve: how meaning, legitimacy, and everyday reliability return.
+This node traces a common post-collapse repair curve: how meaning, legitimacy, and everyday reliability return.

+The phases below describe a recurring pattern rather than a fixed timeline.

 ---